Skip to main content

 • Rate limiting

 Since there's already a lot of options and opinions in this space, and they're not directly related to the problem of serving GraphQL from your PostgreSQL database, PostGraphile does not include these things by default.
-We recommend that you use something like Express middlewares to implement these common requirements.
+We recommend that you use something like Express middleware to implement these common requirements.
 This is why we recommend using PostGraphile as a library for production usage.

-Picking the Express (or similar) middlewares that work for you is beyond the scope of this article; but you should ensure that they're installed before you add your PostGraphile server to the middleware stack.
+Picking the Express (or similar) middleware that work for you is beyond the scope of this article; but you should ensure that they're installed before you add your PostGraphile server to the middleware stack.

 Denial of Service Considerations